Land agents and auctioneers

 What an auctioneer does

-An auctioneer is a licensed professional who conducts auctions for the sale of property.
-A land agent can also be an auctioneer.
+An auctioneer is a licensed professional who conducts auctions for the sale of a property.
+A real estate agent can also be an auctioneer.
 If you are planning to sell a property at auction, whether you are using a real estate agent or selling the property yourself, you must engage a registered, professional auctioneer to conduct it.
 If you are using a real estate agent they will organise this for you.

 An auctioneer will usually: